clacladev/basic-redis-client-rust/README.md

-# Basic Redis DB Rust Client
+# Basic Redis DB Rust Server

-This is a basic Redis db implementation in Rust, which is a key-value store.
+This is a basic Redis DB server implementation in Rust, which is a key-value store.
 This is a small research project.

 ## How to run